Art with an Emphasis in Art History

 This fact sheet is also available as a PDF.

 A rich and varied program of visiting artists, critics and art historians widens student exposure to contemporary and historical art and artists.
 Recent lecturers, critics and visiting artists have included Alexis Rockman, Fiona Rae, Mark Dion, Judy Pfaff, Vik Muniz, Dave Hickey, Zoe Leonard, Michael Rush, Alison Saar, Martha Rosler, William Wiley, Patti Warashina, Michael Lucero and Samella Lewis.
 Campus art facilities provide first-hand access to important new artwork.
-Area museums and galleries further expand student options for a variety of art experiences.
+Area museums and galleries further expand student options for a variety of art experiences, including internships.

 A Distinctive Program